vincentneo/SGTideTimings/README.md

 #### classification
 Whether if tide is classified as high (H) or low (L).

+## How it works

+This uses GitHub Actions to automatically scrape, generate usable JSON files and deploy to the `gh-pages` branch of this repo, automatically.

 ## Why make this?
-NEA / data.gov.sg currently does not have an API for tide timings, unlike many other data provided on the NEA website.
+NEA / data.gov.sg currently does not have an API for tide timings prediction, unlike many other data provided on the NEA website.

-This uses GitHub Actions to auto scrape, generate usable JSON files and deploy to the `gh-pages` branch of this repo, automatically.

 ## License